 1969: Chemical waste released into Cleveland’s Cuyahoga River causes it to catch fire.
 The event becomes symbolic of how industrial pollution is damaging America’s natural resources.

 1969: Inspired by the “teach-ins” held by Vietnam War protestors on U.S. college campuses, Senator Gaylord Nelson announces the idea for Earth Day, a large-scale, grassroots demonstration against the degradation of America’s natural resources.

-April 22, 1970: 20 million people participate in inaugural Earth Day activities around the United States.
+April 22, 1970: Twenty million people participate in activities for the first Earth Day in the United States.

-December 1970: U.S. Environmental Protection Agency established by President Richard Nixon in order to protect human health and safeguard the natural environment— air, water and land.
+December 1970: The U.S. Environmental Protection Agency is established by President Richard Nixon in order to protect human health and safeguard the natural environment—air, water and land.
 Before the agency was founded, “the federal government was not structured to make a coordinated attack on the pollutants that harm human health and degrade the environment,” according to EPA.gov.
-Today, the organization, which is based in Washington, D.C., has over 17,000 employees, 10 regional offices and more than 12 labs.

-1971: Environmental activist organization Greenpeace founded.
-Today, the group, which has campaigned against nuclear power, whaling and global warming, among other issues, has offices in 40 countries around the world.
+1971: Environmental activist organization Greenpeace is founded.
+Today, the group, which has campaigned against nuclear power, whaling and global warming, among other issues, has offices in 55 countries around the world.

 1972: Congress passes the Clean Water Act, which limits pollutants in rivers, lakes and streams.

 1973: Congress passes the Endangered Species Act to protect animals and their ecosystems.

 1980: After 18 years in the U.S. Senate, during which time he advocated for numerous environmental causes, Gaylord Nelson loses his race for a fourth term in office.
 After leaving the Senate, Nelson becomes a counselor for The Wilderness Society, an environmental group.